ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/workflows.md

 ![#run-workflow](images/run-workflow.png)

 You will see the workflow running and it should complete succesfully.
-Click on the workflow to see the output from each step of the workflow.
+Click on the workflow to view the output from eaach step.

 ![Actions_test](/images/actions_test.png)

 If you click on the "Run testing script" step, you should see the accuracy of the model and a table of the results printed from the PyTorch profiler.
-To test the model you used PyTorch with the OpenBLAS backend.
-The output should look similar to:
+The output from testing the model with PyTorch using OpenBLAS should look similar to:

 ```output
 Accuracy of the model on the test images: 90.48%